stanford-cs348k/asst2-convlayer/README.md

     // END: CS348K STUDENTS MODIFY THIS CODE

-If you need to make changes to the build system (e.g. add g++ flags to get vector intrinsics working) _please make a note of it in your submission_.

 We have provided a reference implementation in `halide_convolution_layer.cpp`.
 You can use any of the code in these files for your implementation.
 In particular, you can copy the Halide algorithm (and just provide a custom schedule).